alexmarginean16/Travelrr/README.md

 # :steam_locomotive: Travelrr
 A Facebook messenger bot that gives train information from Romanian Railways.
+A live version of the app can be accessed [here](https://www.facebook.com/Travelrr-334385437191241)

 Please feel free to contribute to anything for example:
 - documentation